 SAT Preparation — Ray Dass Program

-SJPII Academy has partnered with the nationally renowned leader in SAT preparation, Ray Dass.
+SJPII partners with the nationally renowned leader in PSAT, SAT, ACT, and AP Exam review, Mr. Ray Dass.
 Ray Dass is responsible for creating the #1 National Merit program among private schools and Diocesan Catholic schools in the Southeast United States.
 After just one year of our school collaborating with Ray Dass, students in the Ray Dass Scholars Program, have seen their scores improve on average by 110 points and 45% of those in the first cohort scored over 1300.

 There are two components to the Ray Dass Program at SJPII: